• Skip to primary navigation

 Notes

-Make them high protein.
-Want to make this vegan waffle recipe extra filling?
-Add a scoop of protein powder.
-(I'm a big fan of Omega Nutrition's Pumpkin Protein Powder - not sponsored at all, I just find it has a really subtle taste and I digest it easily.)
+Make them high protein by adding a scoop of protein powder (I'm a big fan of Omega Nutrition's Pumpkin Protein Powder - I find it has minimal taste/texture).

 Add chocolate chips or blueberries!
 These add a delicious flavour boost and make the waffles taste like dessert.

-To avoid sticking -Ā I strongly recommend making your waffles slightly smaller than the size of your waffle iron.
-They're much easier to remove this way.
-If you overfill your waffle iron you can end up with thick waffles that don't cook all the way through, which makes them stick.
+To avoid sticking - I strongly recommend making your waffles smaller than the size of your waffle iron.
+They're easier to remove this way.
+If you overfill your iron you can end up with waffles that don't cook all the way through, making them stick.

 Calories: 481kcal | Carbohydrates: 90g | Protein: 16.1g | Fat: 7.9g | Saturated Fat: 1.3g | Sodium: 69mg | Potassium: 863mg | Fiber: 12.1g | Sugar: 20.1g | Calcium: 79mg | Iron: 5mg